Use of force in prison

 The following things should happen after an incident involving use of force:

 - A report should always be completed by staff involved.
-The report should include details about what happened before force was used, what type of force was used and why.
+This should include a statement from each staff member involved explaining what happened before force was used, what type of force was used and why.

 - You should be examined by a member of healthcare as soon as possible and within 24 hours after force has been used.
-They should complete a report, called F213, even if you do not have injuries.
+They should make a record of this, even if you do not appear to have any injuries.

 - You can also ask for photos to be taken of any injuries you have received.
 This might be useful if you want to make a complaint – see below for more details.